 In Singapore, the common channels for distributing insurance products are tied agency, bancassurance and financial advisory firms.
-LIC Singapore's distributes its product via 11 financial advisory firms which provides a reach of about 1100 licensed representatives.
+LIC Singapore's distributes its product via financial advisory firms which provides outreach through representatives.
+As on 31st December 2015 we had tie up with 12 Financial Advisory firms with an outreach of approximately 1400 financial advisory representatives.